steinwurf/steinwurf-docs/source/kodo/kodo-cpp/tutorial/the_basics.rst

 * The finite field, or more specifically the field size used.

-In general if a block of data is to be encoded, it's split into a number of :ref:`symbols <symboĺ>` of a specific size.
+In general if a block of data is to be encoded, it's split into a number of :ref:`symbols <symbol>` of a specific size.
 If you multiply the number of symbols with the symbol size, you get the total amount of data in bytes that will be either encoded or decoded per :ref:`generation <generation>`.